AdobeDocs/experience-manager-learn.en/help/assets/metadata/image-smart-tags.md

 ---
 title: Smart Tags for images with AEM Assets
 description: Smart tags for images augments AEM's search capabilities by automatically and intelligently adding metadata tags to image assets based on the contents of the image.
+topic: Content Management
-feature: smart-tags
+feature: Smart Tags
-topics: metadata, search
-audience: all
-doc-type: feature video
-activity: understand
+role: Business Practitioner
+level: Intermediate
-version: 6.3, 6.4, 6.5
+version: 6.3, 6.4, 6.5, cloud-service
-kt: 5244
+kt: 645
 thumbnail: 17019.jpg
 ---